CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 # Udacity - Data Analyst Nanodegree
 Udacity's Data Analyst Nanodegree program outline and project files.

-In January 2023, I commenced the Udacity Data Analyst Nanodegree program, and this repository encompasses the project files and notes associated with it.
+I began the Udacity Data Analyst Nanodegree program in January 2023, and this repository includes the associated project files and outline.

 ## Program Outline
 **Intro to Data Analysis**